Smartglasses are getting smarter and augmented reality specs are finally approaching prime time - and plenty of startups are getting into the space.

 Essential reading: Cycling with Everysight's AR smartglasses

 There's also a camera to offer action-cam-style footage and voice commands to use the specs hands-free.
-Everysight is working on opening the platform to encourage developers to build applications in time for when the shades land in February.
+Everysight launched the Raptor smartglasses last August and the company is now working on encouraging developers to build applications for the platform.

 ODG R7 AR/R8 and R9